OpenDMA/opendma-spec/OpenDMA-Spec.md

 In a database system, the context would be the table and the unique object identifier would be the record number.

-#### §4 Properties

-Each property consists of

-1.  a qualified name as defined in §1,
-2.  a data type as defined in §2, and
-3.  a value depending on the data type or null as representation for “empty”.

 #### §5 Operations on objects

-Each object (§3) supports only these two operations:
+Each object (§4) supports only these two operations:

 - Read properties
-  input: name (§1)
+  input: qualified name (§1)
-  output: value (§4) or null
+  output: value (§3) or null
-  Returns the value of a property identified by its name (§1)
+  Returns the value of a property identified by its name.

 - Write properties
-  input: name (§1), value (§4)
+  input: qualified name (§1), value (§3)
-  Modifies the value of a property identified by its name (§1)
+  Modifies the value of a property identified by its name.

 Both operations may succeed or fail.
 This result (success or failure) has to be returned to the caller.